angelgr-com/nau-frontend/README.md

     - [TranslationCheckBottom](https://github.com/angelgr-com/nau-frontend/blob/main/src/components/TranslationCheckBottom.js)

-      - TranslationCheckBottom is connected to redux to be able to load the hit rate:
+      - TranslationCheckBottom is connected to Redux to be able to load the hit rate:

         ```jsx
         export default connect((state) => ({